Topics Map > Student Hourly Hire > Student Hourly FAQs

 Who is responsible for ensuring the individual is eligible to be employed as a student?

 - The supervisor/hiring department.

 How much can I pay my student employee?

-- If the work performed falls under Executive order 13658 in connection with certain federal contracts, the minimum wage is $10.60 per Federal Contractor wage requirements.
+- If the work performed falls under Executive order 13658 in connection with certain federal contracts, you must refer to the Federal Contractor wage requirements to determine minimum wage.